Blog | UsableNet

 Myth 4: The June 2025 Deadline Is the Finish Line

-Reality: Many businesses see the June 28, 2025 deadline as the end of their accessibility journey, but this is only the beginning.
-Complying with EAA accessibility requirements means staying adaptable to future changes in both technology and regulations.
+Reality: Many businesses see the June 28, 2025 deadline as the end of their accessibility journey, but this is only a starting point.

-The EAA covers a broad range of digital services and products, and new challenges will arise as technology advances.
-For example, new software features, hardware devices, or third-party integrations could introduce accessibility barriers.
-Ongoing monitoring and updates are crucial to remain compliant beyond the deadline.
+The EAA covers a broad range of digital services and products.
+As technology advances and you make updates, new accessibility issues and challenges can surface.
+For example, adding new software features, hardware devices, or third-party integrations could introduce accessibility barriers.
+Ongoing monitoring will ensure compliance with EAA after the June 2025 deadline.

 Need a cost-efficient way to manage EAA compliance?
 Check out our 9-step guide to managing costs.